jjbohn/eligible-demo/README.md

 3. `rails s`
 4. Navigate to [http://localhost:3000](http://localhost:3000)

+### Dependencies

+This particular project uses [MongoDB](http://www.mongodb.org/) and the [mongoid](http://mongoid.org/en/mongoid/index.html) gem, so you'll need to have those running.
+Feel free to fork for the data store of your choice.

 ### Usage

 From the dashboard, enter your API key from Eligible and NPI information.
 You can then add patients and perform eligibility checks.